-This is a very rough trail with lots of rocks can be rough on dog paws, so bring a dog first aid kit.
+This is a very rough trail with lots of rocks that can be rough on dog paws, so bring a dog first aid kit.

 Some water sources are difficult to get to with a dog on leash, so bring a water dish.